mzubal/josephus-problem/README.md

 # Josephus Problem Solver (Scala)
 This is a sample application solving the Josephus Problem (https://en.wikipedia.org/wiki/Josephus_problem).
 The solution uses circular buffer based on mutable ArrayBuffer and index.
-I have originally used immutable IndexedSeq, but later switched to ArrayBuffer for performance reason.
+I have originally used immutable IndexedSeq, but later switched to ArrayBuffer for performance reasons.
 The application uses Scalatest and scala-logging backed with logback.

 ## Running the Application